jkirkwin/CSC360/file system/README.md

     inode_t* find_dir(char* dirpath);

-[TODO] a potentially useful utility would be a manual "flush" - i.e. forcing us to push all changes etc to disk and make things consistent.
-This would be useful in init as well as in the case above and when implementing a cleanup/teardown function.

-[TODO] It is also worth noting here that we need to make sure that root cannot be deleted.
+It is also worth noting here that we need to make sure that root cannot be rm'd.

 [TODO] Another thing to we need to figure out is the inode cache that we're going to use.
 It feels easiest to hold an array of arrays of inode_t pointers,